16-12-95/Desmond-/README.md

 <a href="https://www.linkedin.com/in/desmond-chiwedere-079a01167/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a strong passion for technology and a commitment to tackling challenging problems.
+I am currently a SOC Analyst (Virtual Intern) at JPMorgan Chase & Co.
+I recently graduated with a strong passion for technology and a commitment to tackling challenging problems.

 My experience in computer science and informatics has sparked a strong interest in cybersecurity, and I'm now excited to shift my focus to this area, with the goal of joining a Security Operations Center (SOC) as a Tier 1 Analyst.